 The Brexit process has resulted in increased volatility in currency rates applicable to Pounds Sterling.
 Such volatility is likely to continue.
+Volatility in currency rates can also arise from the impact that COVID-19 has on global markets and the way in which countries (including the UK) have responded to it.
 As the Company's cash resources are held in Pounds Sterling, such volatility could adversely affect the Company's financial position and results where it is obliged to make payments of sums denominated in other currencies.
 This particularly applies to contributions made by the Company to funding the Jumelles group as these amounts are calculated in United States dollars.